adgilbert/pseudo-image-extraction/README.md

 [Generating Synthetic Labeled Data from Anatomical Models: An Example with Echocardiography Segmentation](https://adgilbert.github.io/data-generation/).
 It may be used as a template for extracting image from other models as well.

+The anatomical models from that paper are available here:  https://zenodo.org/record/4590294#.YbfgcdDMLD4

 The main script for extracting data is `create_seg_dataset.py`.
 Options are controlled at several different levels:

 1. **General options**: These options include things such as the location of the model files, how many images should be